Big Brother Canada

-The show follows the premise originated by the American version of the show, in which a group of contestants, known as "HouseGuests", live together in a specially constructed house that is isolated from the outside world as they compete for a $100,000 cash prize, as well as additional prizes from the show's sponsors.
-The HouseGuests are continuously monitored during their stay in the house by live television cameras as well as personal audio microphones.
+Following the format originated by the American version of the show, the show features a group of contestants, known as "HouseGuests" who live together in a specially constructed house that is isolated from the outside world.
+The housemates are continuously monitored during their stay in the house by live television cameras as well as personal audio microphones.
+Throughout the course of the competition, the houseguests compete in challenges to win power and safety before voting to evict each other from the house – eliminating them from the competition.
+The last remaining houseguest wins the competition and is awarded the grand prize.
+The series is named after the fictional totalitarian dictator from George Orwell's 1949 novel Nineteen Eighty-Four.